ecoscape-earth/scgt/Documentation.md

 gets Window representation of Tile.

-By default, Window does not include border.
+By default, Window includes the border.

 **Arguments**: